 There are water heaters that can hold up to 80 gallons of fresh water.
 It all depends on the model you have installed.
 Your water heater should have a drain valve that can be opened to empty its content.
 The amount of water you can get from a heater can save your life during an emergency.

-Although not in significant quantity, there is always water in your pipes.
+Although not a significant quantity, there is always water in your pipes.
 There is a chance that most will have drained out after the pressure drops, but there is still hope.
 There are some places, like the attic, where water will collect in low spots and can be harvested by disconnecting the pipes.

 If you have a decent sized pool, you have a good quantity of water just waiting to be used.
 After an emergency, make sure you collect the water from your pool and store it for later use.
 In time, the chlorine will burn away in the sun and the water becomes a breeding ground for bacteria and algae.
 All sorts of contaminants can fall into the pool and it will make filtration and purification difficult.